Keel: Frame first

-In carvel-built hulls; construction began with the laying of the keel, followed by the stern and stem.
+In carvel-built hulls, construction began with the laying of the keel, followed by the stern and stem.
 Frames were set up afterward, set at key points along the keel.
 Later, the keelson was attached to the keel, either bolted or with treenails.

 Plank first

 A plank first building system that is still in use today is clinker construction, using overlapping planks which are shaped to produce the hull form.
 Older systems include the bottom-based method used for the planking on either side of the keel of a cog (and also in Dutch shipbuilding up to and including the 17th century).
 This involves flush-fitted planks that have been cut to provide the shape of the hull.
-Still older is the mortice and tenon edge-to-edge joining of hull planks in the Mediterranean during the classical period.
+Still older is the mortise and tenon edge-to-edge joining of hull planks in the Mediterranean during the classical period.
 In this system, much of the strength of the hull is derived from the planking, with the frames providing some extra strength.
 In all these systems, the joining of the keel, stem and sternpost are the starting point of construction.